1foot-Labs/1foot-frontend/README.md

 ## 🚀 1foot Frontend provides users with a one-stop solution for BTC-ETH atomic swaps.
 It communicates with the relayer and coordinates the swaps, abstracting all complexities behind the frontend.

-Access relayer and resolver code from organization http://github.com/1foot-Labs
+## IMPORTANT: Access relayer and resolver code from organization http://github.com/1foot-Labs

 ## Getting Started